Special Interest Groups

 SIGs are open to all NANN members, who may participate in any SIG they would like.
 To join a discussion group for each SIG, log in to MyNANN and click on the "discussion" tab.

-- Members investigate examination, assessment and education on the systems, processes, and psychosocial impact of transitions from the acute care setting of the neonatal patient/client and his/her family into ambulatory care settings.
-Investigate and establish best practice recommendations for these transitions for the healthcare practitioners and the home caregivers.
+Members investigate examination, assessment, and education on the systems, processes, and psychosocial impact of transitions from the acute care setting of the neonatal patient/client and his/her family into ambulatory care settings.
+Investigate and establish best practice recommendations for these transitions for the healthcare practitioners and home caregivers.

 NANN Special Interest Group Facilitators